falcon-computing/genome-release/docs/README.md

   -b recalibration_report.grp \
   -K $ThousandGen -K $Mills -K $SNP"
 ```
-For this example, it took 1203 seconds to complete.

 ### Generating Base Quality Recalibration Report (BQSR) from a BAM file with known sites
 In this example, the BQSR analysis was performed using as an input a folder that contained BAM files and their respective bai files.
 A base recalibration report is generated.